-CWT (Carlson Wireless Technologies) Inc. was founded in 1999 by James Carlson and is a privately held California "C" corporation headquartered in Redway, California.
-CWT purchased the assets of Adicom Wireless Inc. formerly of Pleasanton, CA. Adicom Wireless had spent 4 years and over \$40 million in development of a CDMA multipoint system.
-The designs and patents are being used this newer Trailblazer RC Point-to-Point and Point-to-Multipoint product line.
+Carlson Wireless Technologies, Inc. was founded in 1999 by James Carlson and is a privately held California "C" corporation headquartered in Arcata, California.
+Carlson Wireless purchased the assets of Adicom Wireless, Inc. formerly of Pleasanton, CA in 2002.
+Adicom Wireless had spent 4 years and over \$40 million in development of a CDMA multipoint system.
+The designs and patents are being used with this newer Trailblazer RC Point-to-Point and Point-to-Multipoint product line.